UnisonUI/UnisonUI/README.md

 A compatible service **MUST** have the following labels on it:

-- A label specifying the protocol `restui.specification.endpoint.protocol`
+- A label specifying the protocol `unisonui.specification.protocol`
-- A label specifying the port where the OpenApi spec lays `restui.specification.endpoint.port`
+- A label specifying the port where the OpenApi spec lays `unisonui.specification.port`

 Optional labels:

-- A label specifying the path where the OpenApi spec lays `restui.specification.endpoint.specification-path`.
+- A label specifying the path where the OpenApi spec lays `unisonui.specification.path`.

   Default path is: `/specification.yaml`